(Pandemic in Los Angeles: Day 43)

-In a community surrounded by fast food, where boxes of pizza, if not plastic or paper bags storing grilled meats and buns, serve to dominate the diets of many youth and families here, growing and consuming fruits and vegetables can seem like a remote, cumbersome, and even unsatisfying process.
+In a community surrounded by fast food, where boxes of pizza, if not plastic or paper bags with grilled meats and buns, serve to dominate the expenses of many families here, the act of growing and consuming fruits and vegetables can seem like a remote, cumbersome, and even unsatisfying process.
 But there is more to the cuento.

 East Hollywood’s median annual family income for a household of three is reported as being just under $40,000, or only 1.8 times over the federal poverty level for such household sizes.
-In Los Angeles, that $40,000 median income level is also well below the “average” of $69,138, for other families of the same size in the L.A. area.
+In Los Angeles, that $40,000 median income level is also well below the “average” of $69,138, for families of the same size in L.A.
+County.

-Heleo’s time with the garden also takes place in a chapter for the community when a growing number of healthy, but unaffordable foods are entering the area due to the ongoing gentrification of its storefronts and housing, which can have the effect of leading many of the area’s ethnic communities to view healthy eating as “a white thing.”
+Heleo’s time with the garden is also taking place during a chapter for the community when a growing number of healthy, but unaffordable foods are entering the area due to the ongoing gentrification of its storefronts and housing, which can have the effect of leading many of the area’s ethnic communities to view healthy eating as “a white thing.”

 This is where Heleo’s roots play an important role in challenging that narrative.
 Hailing originally from Puebla, Mexico, where many pueblos are still tied to their native customs, including speaking Nahuatl, Heleo views farming as something intrinsic to living.
-This is a perspective largely out of range for much of Los Angeles, where the ability to consume food and entertainment far outweighs incentives to live more sustainably, thus making the act of growing one’s own food a natural resistance.
+This is a perspective largely out of range for much of Los Angeles, where the ability to consume food and entertainment far outweighs incentives to live more sustainably, thus making the act of growing one’s own food an act of resistance.